citp/privacy-policy-historical/a/ae/aer/aeroforceone.com.md

-> *The following text is extracted and transformed from the aeroforceone.com privacy policy that was archived on 2014-12-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141219061644id_/https%3A//www.aerosmith.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the aeroforceone.com privacy policy that was archived on 2015-12-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151208224124id_/http%3A//www.aerosmith.com/privacy) for the most accurate reproduction.*

-# Official Aerosmith Website :: Privacy Policy
+# Aerosmith | Privacy Policy

-**This web site is powered by products and services from BubbleUp Ltd. (BubbleUp).
+**This web site is powered by products and services from BubbleUp LLC.
+(BubbleUp).
 BubbleUp's privacy policy is below.**

 **Privacy Statement for BubbleUp.**